forestgrape/coronavirus/7_social/controlling.md

 > * communication and explanation
 > * knowledge & research
 > * self responsibility, independent decisions combined with a circumspect lifestyle
 > * Focus on overall life quality.
-This includes keeping overall health effects in mind: comparing different risks and the number of diseases and deaths caused, long-term damage, life quality cost (which can include economic costs). <!--// for things harmful and/or unwanted, advertisements restrictions are an option.
-It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->
+This includes keeping overall health effects in mind: comparing different risks and the number of diseases and deaths caused, long-term damage, life quality cost (which can include economic costs).
->

 > ### Strategy
 > * Measures preserving life quality and health of everybody.
 > * Keep the spread controllable and react if necessary.
 E.g. limiting super-spreader situation since they can yield sudden and hard to control explosion in cases.